MSatiro/direct-cn-android/README.md

 ↳ ubuntu-in-termux/ubuntu-fs/home, give the access permission and then move the archive you downloaded to that folder

-7° On termux, write these commands:
+7° On Termux, write these commands:

 `cd ubuntu-in-termux`